SideflipSaga/SideflipSaga.github.io/People Who made This.md

 # SideflipSaga.github.io
-website cname
-The People that made this are  listed here

-David Nolastname
-Tyler Nolastname
-Trent Nolastname
-Quinn Nolastname
-Lucas nolastname
+People who made this verson are Gabe nolastname and the idea was from a website made by Jacob nolastname and Trent nolastname